nelsonmorais/azure-iot/README.md

 - 2 VNets (IT and OT see details below)
   - IT Subnets: Default, AzureBastionSubnet
   - OT Subnets: Default
-- 5 Private DNS Zones (to support the Private Endpoints DNS resolution)
+- 5 Private DNS Zones (to support the Private Endpoints DNS resolution) where Zone A records will also bre created
   - privatelink.azure-devices-provisioning.net
   - privatelink.azure-devices.net
   - privatelink.servicebus.windows.net